eleavydev/rock-paper-scissors-el/README.md

 The first iteration of Rock paper Scissors is a simple one page website which allows the user to play the game (best out of 5 rounds).
 Game displays modal at end of game to inform user who has won.

+### Future Features

+If I were to extend the game in future, I would add in below features.

+  - Include a start page where user can:
+      - Enter name.
+      - Choose number of rounds to play ie 5, 7 or 9.
+      - Set difficulty of game ie Low or Medium
+  - Based on this user input, I would:
+       - Personalise messages using users name.
+       - Dynamically set the number of rounds that are played before game over modal displays.
+       - Introduce Lizard and Spock elements to the game to increase the difficulty of the game.

 ## The Game page
 The game page is made up of different sections: Header, Instructions and Choice area, Player and Machine area, Game Messages area and Rules area.